 First Nations Heritage Protection Alliance

-In addition to the significant Aboriginal cultural heritage protection work being undertaken in Western Australia (i.e. at the state-level), there is also critical work being undertaken simultaneously at the national-level through the First Nations Heritage Protection Alliance (FNHPA): an important initiative mandated to strengthen and modernise our national cultural heritage laws and create industry reforms that ensure Indigenous cultural heritage is valued and protected for the future.
+In addition to the significant Aboriginal cultural heritage protection work being undertaken in Western Australia (i.e. at the state level), there is also critical work occurring simultaneously at the national level through the First Nations Heritage Protection Alliance (FNHPA).
+The Alliance is an important initiative mandated to strengthen and modernise our national cultural heritage laws and create industry reforms that ensure Indigenous cultural heritage is valued and protected for the future.

-FNHPA is comprised of a number of organisations representing First Nations peoples from across Australia, including major Native Title, Land Rights, Traditional Owner, and community-controlled organisations.
-Together, the FNHPA members aim to build strong partnerships with First Nations peoples and organisations, governments, industry and investor groups, which put First Nations peoples in the driving seat of reform and management of their cultural heritage.
+FNHPA comprises a number of organisations representing First Nations peoples from across Australia, including major native title, land rights, Traditional Owner and community-controlled organisations.
+Together, FNHPA members aim to build strong partnerships with First Nations peoples and organisations, governments, industry and investor groups – this puts First Nations peoples in the driving seat of reform and management of their cultural heritage.

-To stay up-to-date with information regarding Indigenous cultural heritage reforms taking place at the national-level, as well as to access resources about FNHPA, its work and opportunities for engagement, visit www.culturalheritage.org.au.
+Stay up-to-date with information regarding Indigenous cultural heritage reforms taking place at the national level, as well as access resources about FNHPA, its work and opportunities for engagement.